Skip to content

 ~2007: Co-founders Giovanni Idili and Matteo Cantarelli (software engineers) have conversations about simulating the worm, but nothing comes of it at the time as they lack computational biology / neuroscience background.

-June 2008: First CyberElegans publication: Palyanov A.Yu., Dibert A.A., Computer simulation of C. Elegans muscular system and neural network // In: Proc.
+June 2008: First CyberElegans publication: Palyanov A.Yu., Dibert A.A., Computer simulation of C. elegans muscular system and neural network // In: Proc.
 6-th Int.
 Conf.
 Bioinformatics of Genome Regulation and Structure (BGRS), June 22-28, 2008, p.
 61.

-~2009: Andrey posts the first CyberElegans video to youtube: https://www.youtube.com/watch?v=Ek49JSAiKjY
+~2009: Andrey Palyanov posts the first CyberElegans video to youtube: https://www.youtube.com/watch?v=Ek49JSAiKjY

 Jan 2010: Sergey Khayrulin joins Andrey on the CyberElegans project.